zanderfilms/ellianderpictures.co.uk/about.md

 The brothers plan to continue producing documentaries but shift their focus to directing feature films, where their passion lies.

 *Please Note*: This website is currently under development.
-Video content can currently be found on <a href= "https://vimeo.com/ellianderpics">Vimeo</a>.
-More information on recent projects can be found on the <a href= "https://reeldealfilmschool.wordpress.com/projects/">company's blog</a>.
+Video content can currently be found on <a href= "https://vimeo.com/ellianderpics" target="_blank">Vimeo</a>.
+More information on recent projects can be found on the <a href= "https://reeldealfilmschool.wordpress.com/projects/" target="_blank">company's blog</a>.